vks5639/TSWD-Portfolio/final-project-part-one.md

 # Initial sketches

 I will be creating an interactive map that will provide all the restaurants in the location selected to open a restaurant.
 For every competitor restaurant, I will detail the parameters like ratings, reviews, price, the best-sold dish, etc. This will help me understand that if I want to gain an edge over my competitor, which pitfalls must I avoid?
-For example, if a location has a Mexican restaurant, with a huge review count, and a good rating, the chances are there are more Mexicans in the area.
+For example, if a location has a Mexican restaurant, with a large review count, and a good rating, the chances are there are more Mexicans in the area or people in the area love Mexican food.

 I will also create separate bar charts to quickly understand restaurants and their rankings for each parameter.
 I will sort them from best to worst.
 To enhance data visualization, I will then be creating a heat map to sort all the restaurants in the location